usnistgov/REFPROP-wrappers/wrappers/python/README.md

 ## Parallel calls

 As mentioned above, calls to REPROP are NOT(!) threadsafe.
-Therefore to call in parallel, you must fork threads, load the fluids in each thread in serial, and then make your calls in parallel.
-Here is an example in Python with all the bits and pieces you'll need:
+Therefore to call in parallel, you must fork processes, load the fluids in each process in serial, and then make your calls in parallel.
+Here is an example in Python with all the bits and pieces you'll need for REFPROP 10:

 ``` python
 import timeit